 *Note: Rooms are not guaranteed due to the limited number of rooms available in these residences.

 Kobe GSICS provides a very comprehensive and challenging program in economics.
 Graduate students in the program are able to increase theoretical and applicable knowledge/skills for economic policy making and monitoring evaluation.
-Students are also able to acquire the analytical skills to tackle issues related to sustainable economic growth, good governance, agricultural/rural development, job creation, SME (Small & Medium Enterprise), investment policy, capacity building, human resource development, etc. Many of our graduates are currently working for universities and international organizations (e.g., UNESCO, UNICEF, UNDP, FAO, World Bank).
+Students are also able to acquire the analytical skills to tackle issues related to job creation, financial reform, SME (Small & Medium Enterprise) promotion, investment policy, etc. Many of our graduates are currently working for universities and international organizations (e.g., UNESCO, UNICEF, UNDP, FAO, World Bank).
 In addition, high/mid-level government officials from Asia, Africa, Middle-East, and Latin America participate in economics training at Kobe GSICS to enhance their knowledge and skills.
-In the past several years, more than dozen of students from Cambodia have got the Master’s degree at our program.
+In the past several years, more than dozen of students from Philippines have got the Master’s degree at our program.

 I came to Japan with these goals in mind – to become a better civil servant and to know my country and myself better.